 - Enter your name and street address. - Enter the title of the office sought, agency name, and district number if any (e.g., City Council Member, City of Smalltown, Dist.
 5). - Enter your political party preference if seeking a partisan office.
-For a list of qualified political parties, go to: www.sos.ca.gov/elections/political-parties/qualified-political-parties/. - Check the appropriate box regarding the office's jurisdiction.
+For a list of qualified political parties, go to: www.sos.ca.gov/elections/politicalparties/qualified-political-parties/. - Check the appropriate box regarding the office's jurisdiction. - Enter the year of election.